killuhwhale/awave/README.md

 cd ~/ws_node/awave && npm run dev
 ```

+# Notes
+Mobile Controller must be set to the host device name that it should control since it will pull music from Firebase according to this name.

 #  TODO()
 1. [Security] Check TURN server with credentials; need to lock down.
 2. [Performance_Testing] Test Large Setlist 5k songs? and playing for 5 hours straight